Overview

 • I am interested in the GDCS programme.
 The minimum qualifications listed a bachelor degree or a BGST Graduate Certificate.
 Do I need both or either one?

-• Does obtaining a degree make you a reverend minister?
+• Does obtaining a degree make you a Reverend Minister?

 Courses